 The outer sleeve of the Loving Awareness LP. ©More Love Records.

-In June Radio Caroline held a ‘Festival of Loving Awareness’ at Stonehenge in south-west England.
-Loving Awareness, or L.A, was a concept originated by Ram Dass (born Richard Alpert), an American
+In June, on the summer solstice, Radio Caroline held a ‘Festival of Loving Awareness’ at Stonehenge in south-west England.
+Loving Awareness, or L.A, was a concept originated by Ram Dass (born Richard

-spiritual teacher and contemporary of LSD-guru Timothy Leary.
+Alpert), an American spiritual teacher and contemporary of LSD-guru Timothy Leary.
 The idea was embraced by Radio Caroline's owner Ronan O'Rahilly and slowly it took over more and more of his station's airtime.
-He decided that the concept of love
+He decided that the

-was to be given the ‘hard sell’ on Caroline.
+concept of love was to be given the ‘hard sell’ on Caroline.
 He even issued a record, the Loving Awareness album, performed by a new group he had initially intended to call The Beatles.
-After an outcry from fans of the real Beatles,
+After an outcry from fans of the

-this group quickly changed its name to The Loving Awareness Band.
+real Beatles, this group quickly changed its name to The Loving Awareness Band.
 These talented musicians (Norman Watt-Roy, Charlie Charles, Mickey Gallagher and John Turnbull) later became the basis of Ian Dury's Blockheads.
-Although some
+Although

 A few of the many Loving Awareness and station promotions that Mike Hagler made for Radio Caroline in 1974.
 Taken from the Offshore